Trophy hunting in South Africa is like nowhere else in the world. The number and density of animals will astound any first time African hunter.

 Red Hartebeest Trophy

 Red Hartebeest weighs around 350 pounds.
 Trophy quality can be judged by the size of the bosses.
 Mature bulls will stand out at shoulder height.
-Trophies will be around 4 years—one of the fastest plains game species in South Africa.
+Trophies will be around 4 years—one of the fastest plains species in Africa.

 Fallow Deer Trophy